 So, what’s essential in a PPC campaign?

-- Research – Take advantage of Google’s tools to see insights on the competition, current locations, spend and monthly traffic volumes.
+- Research – Take advantage of Google’s tools to see insights on the competition, current locations, spending and monthly traffic volumes.

 - Budget – Based on the research you’ll have to set a budget that’s right for you, whilst being competitive in the market.
 This budget may increase depending on your return.